thingsboard/thingsboard.github.io/_includes/docs/pe/solution-templates/overview.md

 * TOC
 {:toc}

-ThingsBoard Cloud provides convenient IoT solution templates to reduce time-to-market for your IoT products.
+ThingsBoard provides IoT Solution Templates to significantly reduce the time-to-market for your IoT products.
-The template includes interactive dashboards, processing logic, sample devices, users and all other required [entities](/docs/{{docsPrefix}}user-guide/entities-and-relations/).
-You can treat template as a complete PoC/MVP.

-This guide covers basic operations with solution templates.
+Each solution template represents a ready-to-use PoC or MVP and includes:
+- Preconfigured interactive dashboards
+- Data processing and business logic
+- Sample devices and users
+- All required platform [entities](/docs/{{docsPrefix}}user-guide/entities-and-relations/) and relations

+Solution templates allow you to quickly evaluate a use case, demonstrate functionality, or use them as a baseline for further customization.

 {% include templates/solution-templates.md %}

+Browse available solution templates by navigating to the "<b>Solution templates</b>" menu item.

+{% include images-gallery.html imageCollection="open-solution-templates-page" %}

-## Browse solution templates
+## Managing solution templates

-As a tenant administrator, you may perform the following actions over solution templates
+> Only Tenant Administrators can manage solution templates.

+For each solution template, the following actions are available:

+### View details

+Open the template description using the **Details** button.

-{% include images-gallery.html imageCollection="browse-solution-templates" showListImageTitles="true" %}
+{% include images-gallery.html imageCollection="view-details" %}

+### Install solution

-## Install solution template
+Install the template using the **Install** button.

+Once solution is installed, you will be automatically forwarded to the main dashboard of the corresponding template, and the instructions dialog will appear.
+Browse the instructions and use **Close** button to start using the solution.

+{% include images-gallery.html imageCollection="install-solution" %}

+### View instructions

+Solution instructions are auto-generated once the template is installed.
+You may open them using **Instructions** button.

-{% include images-gallery.html imageCollection="install-solution-template" showListImageTitles="true" %}
+{% include images-gallery.html imageCollection="view-instructions" %}

-## Remove solution template

-Navigate to the "Solution templates" menu item.
-Locate the template and use "Delete" button.
+### Delete solution

-This will delete all [entities](/docs/{{docsPrefix}}user-guide/entities-and-relations/) that were created during the installation.
+Remove the installed solution and all [entities](/docs/{{docsPrefix}}user-guide/entities-and-relations/){:target="_blank"} created during the installation using the **Delete** button.

-Please note that entities that you might have created through the solution dashboard (users, devices, etc) will not be deleted automatically.
+> Please note that entities that you might have created through the solution dashboard (users, devices, etc) will not be deleted automatically.

-{% include images-gallery.html imageCollection="remove-solution-template" %}
+{% include images-gallery.html imageCollection="delete-solution" %}

-## Connect real devices

-The template instruction includes information about the payload that solution expects to receive from device to function properly.
-The instruction also contains sample commands to push the data.
-Those commands use valid credentials of the auto-generated devices.
+## Connecting Real Devices

+Each solution template includes detailed instructions describing:
+- Expected telemetry and attribute payload formats
+- Required keys and data structure
+- Example commands for sending data to the platform

+The provided examples use **auto-generated devices and credentials** created during template installation.
+We recommend using these examples first to understand how the solution works.

-We recommend to use those commands to get familiar with the solution.
-Use [How to connect your device?](/docs/{{docsPrefix}}getting-started-guides/connectivity/) guide afterwards.
+Afterwards, refer to the [How to connect your device](/docs/{{docsPrefix}}getting-started-guides/connectivity/){:target="_blank"} guide to connect real devices using production credentials.